Pogy-Bot/pogy.db/README.md

 // default mongooseOptions
 mongooseOptions = {
   keepAlive: true, // Whether or not to keep the connection alive.
-  useNewUrlParser: true, // Whether or not to use the new url parser.
   minPoolSize: 3, // The minimum pool size.
   maxPoolSize: 10, // The maximum pool size.
   serverSelectionTimeoutMS: 10000, // The server selection timeout.